kauefraga/tsurugi/README.md

   - Support plain text blocks locally and remotely
 - Run `tsurugi` and you're free of distractions
 - Interface tailored for better experience and usability
+- Prebuilt binaries for Linux and Darwin platforms

 ## Contributing